 For some time, we, at King’s, have offered a range of access and outreach activities, while, at the same time, regularly implementing a number of new initiatives.
-These newer initiatives currently include supporting the Target Oxbridge Cambridge residential programme; the Teach First residential, initiated in co-operation with Christ's College, Cambridge, and the annual BME Open Day.
+These newer initiatives currently include supporting the Target Oxbridge Cambridge residential programme; the Teach First residential, initiated in co-operation with Christ's College, Cambridge, and the annual Ethnic Minorities Open Day.
 In the past three years we have also implemented (again working with Christ’s, and more recently also with Gonville and Caius') the first Bridging Program for new students coming to Cambridge from non-privileged backgrounds, a programme that includes various tutoring opportunities and opportunities to experience various aspects of life in Cambridge (see below).
 In addition, we continue with our now traditional activities, including the Access Bus, King's Residentials, the HE+ programme, the CUSU Shadowing program, and school visits in our link area.

 The central Cambridge Admissions website also has a section for teachers, parents and advisers.
 We encourage teachers to sign up for the Cambridge University teachers and advisers' newsletter, which will keep you updated and give details of events and conferences for HE practitioners.

 If you would like to speak to a member of our outreach team please email: email@example.com.

 Encouraging applications to King’s is only the first step in a continuing effort to support students applying from backgrounds which have little experience with study in Oxbridge.